bluz71/bluz71.github.io/_posts/2017-05-21-vim-plugins-i-like.md

 ```

 The [Cheat40](https://github.com/lifepillar/vim-cheat40) plugin is a convenient,
 and customizable, 40 character wide cheat sheet.
-Cheat40 can display a custom
+Cheat40 can display a cheat
-cheat sheet of your own key mappings or exotic Vim commands for instant recall.
+sheet of your key mappings or exotic Vim commands for instant recall.
+For
-For example, if you keep forgetting your seldom used key mappings, just add them
+example, if you keep forgetting your seldom used key mappings, just add them to
-to your cheat sheet and then display the cheat sheet when required.
+your cheat sheet and then display the cheat sheet when required.

 Use the `<leader>?` mapping, or bind your own key to `:Cheat40`, to toggle the
 right-hand side full height cheat sheet.
 Note, sections will usually be folded